|

 A couple of kilometres higher on the path I was passed by a couple of hill runners.
 They aroused my usual mixed feelings of no longer having the lungs to keep up with them but thoroughly pleased that they could engage in this lung-bursting but life-affirming activity.
 I reached the bealach and chatted to the woman who was enjoying the mid-afternoon sun sitting on a rock, her partner had charged up the slopes to Sron a' Choire Garbh training for some hill races.
 I took the muddy steep path to Meall na Teanga, it is the harder of the two Munros and I did not think I would have time for both.
 I kept going at a steady pace, flipping the keds off my arms and face.
 The outstanding visibility more than compensated for keds.

 Meall na Teanga is a wonderful viewpoint, even more so on a day such as this, Ben Nevis imposed its authority to the south and the sweep of the Knoydart and Glen Shiel mountains of the west and north were like sawteeth against the azure sky.
-My acquaintance, Anna, was climbing three Munros from Glendessary, including Sgurr n Ciche.
-It would be a hard day's night if she hadn't made an early start.
+My acquaintance, Anna, was climbing three Munros from Glendessary, including Sgurr na Ciche.
+It would be a hard day's night despite her intention to make a 7am start from Loch Arkaig.
 The views over Corrie Glas confirmed that several construction activities were taking place.
 Apparently, they have drilled into the mountain for a kilometre to check the geological structures and there are massive heaps of the extracted rock on spoil heaps running down to Loch Lochy.

 I made a speedy return to the bealach as I deliberated whether to attempt Sron a'Choire Garbh.
 I realised I would not be back to the car until 6:30pm at the earliest and then I had an hour and a half drive to get to the house.
-I guessed the earliest Anna could make it to the house would be about 8:30pm.
+I guessed that the earliest Anna could make it to the house would be about 8:30pm.
 I decided to give it a go, a good stalker's path zig-zags up the hill and unlike Meall na Teanga there would be no steep boggy slopes to climb.
 The problem was that I was slowing in the much-appreciated but energy-sapping heat.
 All the other walkers were off the hill, the only company was a large herd of deer grazing near the summit.
-It was a sparkling evening, the best time to be on the summits as Anna would inform me during the days ahead..
-The views over Corrie Glas were more direct than from Meall na Teanga and I had been told by the owner of the bothy to take of good look at them, as they wouldn't be there for future generations.
+It was a sparkling evening, the best time to be on the summits as Anna would inform me during the days ahead.
+The views over Corrie Glas were more direct than from Meall na Teanga and I had been told by the owner of the bothy to take a good look, as these views wouldn't be there for future generations.

 Buchaille Etive Mor on the drive through Glencoe |